-California Health Benefits Review Program Analysis of Senate Bill 1158
+California Health Benefits Review Program Analysis of Senate Bill 174

-Senate Bill (SB) 1158 would require health care service plans in the group market and health insurance policies in the individual and group markets to provide up to \$1,000 coverage for hearing aids to all enrollees, subscribers, and insureds younger than 18 years of age, every 36 months.
+Senate Bill 174 (SB 174) proposes mandating coverage of hearing aids for children, limited to \$1,000.
+SB 174 requires health care service plans and health insurance policies to provide coverage, up to \$1,000, for hearing aids to all enrollees, subscribers, and insureds under 18 years of age.
 The bill defines hearing aids as "any nonexperimental, wearable instrument or device designed for the ear and offered for the purpose of aiding or compensating for impaired human hearing, but excluding batteries and cords."
-SB 1158 does not restrict plans and insurers in their contracting and reimbursement arrangements or in conducting managed care, medical necessity, or utilization review.
+SB 174 does not restrict plans and insurers in its contracting and reimbursement arrangements or in conducting managed care, medical necessity, or utilization review.